-The agency retainer is non-refundable as are any costs and living expenses that have been paid out.
+The agency retainer is non-refundable, and does not roll over to a subsequent match, as are any costs and living expenses that have been paid out.
 Any unspent costs and living expenses would be refunded to you.
 In addition, of the legal retainer that would have been submitted, any unspent would also be refunded to you.
 Please note, receiving living expenses does not require an expectant mother to follow thru with placement.